-How a Modified, Just-in-Time Manufacturing Approach Evolved for Supply Chains
+How a Modified Just-in-Time Manufacturing Approach Evolved for Supply Chains

-These disruptions are ironic, given that most of us who work in supply sourcing have always pushed to support a just-in-time (JIT) manufacturing and inventory management approach, a system created to solve exactly these supply chain pains.
+These disruptions are ironic, given that most of us who work in supply sourcing have always pushed to support a just-in-time (JIT) manufacturing and inventory management approach, a system created to solve exactly these supply chain problems.

 Just-in-Time Manufacturing: Driven by Toyota

 JIT has been around for decades, and its adoption by Toyota and its Toyota Production System (TPS) has been well documented.
 The carmaker may not have been the first out of the gates this strategy, but it was one of the earliest companies to successfully apply the approach to manufacturing, creating a production system based on the philosophy of achieving the complete elimination of all waste, in pursuit of the most efficient methods.

 The main goal of this process was to streamline operations, including supplier activities and reduce inventories.
 This was achieved by maintaining just enough stock onsite to keep a company’s manufacturing supply chain operating for a predetermined period of time.
 Then, when the company needed more product, they would order what was needed to top up their stock, to keep their business operating for their following period.
 The benefit of this was that it shortened the time it took to get parts, reduced the cost of shipping, and lessened the need to 'warehouse' product onsite.